Become a Missouri Notary Public

 2. Read the Missouri Notary Public Handbook.

-3. Take our online Missouri notary training course or the state-administered online notary training course or written training course.
+3. Take the state-administered online notary training course or written training course.

 4. Take and pass the Missouri notary exam.